ilijajolevski/badges/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache-2.0 Licence - see the LICENSE file for details.